 What to Bring

-You will receive a comprehensive handbook on setting up ready for the course covering equipment and materials.
+You will receive a handbook on setting up ready for the course covering equipment and materials.
 We will guide you on how best to set up in your own home environment whatever that might be from the kitchen to the studio.

 You will be provided with a full materials list and you will need to use oil paint and either low odour white spirit or Zest It, if you are sensitive to solvents.